This Week’s LUCSA Box

 Mushrooms

-Wednesday: Crimini River Valley Ranch (Burlington, WI)
+Wednesday: Shiitake River Valley Ranch (Burlington, WI)

-Friday: Crimini River Valley Ranch (Burlington, WI)
+Friday: Portabello River Valley Ranch (Burlington, WI)

 Storage Tip - Open the paper bag to reduce moisture, and keep mushrooms out of plastic.
 Smoke, dehydrate, or par-cook and freeze for longer storage.